Frank–Read source: Mechanism

 This is the stress required to generate dislocation from a Frank–Read source.
 If the shear stress increases any further and the dislocation passes the semicircular equilibrium state, it will spontaneously continue to bend and grow, spiraling around the A and B pinning points, until the segments spiraling around the A and B pinning points collide and cancel.
 The process results in a dislocation loop around A and B in the slip plane which expands under continued shear stress, and also in a new dislocation line between A and B which, under renewed or continued shear, can continue to generate dislocation loops in the manner just described.

 A Frank–Read loop can thus generate many dislocations in a plane in a crystal under applied stress.
 The Frank–Read source mechanism explains why dislocations are primarily generated on certain slip planes; dislocations are primarily generated in just those planes with Frank–Read sources.
-It is important to note that if the shear stress does not exceed:
+If the shear stress does not exceed: